 The Social Enterprise Summer Fellowship Program (formerly called CORPS Fellowship Program) was initiated in 1992 by MBA students.
 These Fellowships enjoy strong Columbia Business School community support, and funds are raised from students every year during fellowship fundraising week with support from staff, faculty, alumni, and supporters of the Program.
-A gift from the Class of 2003 will endow around 5 internships going forward.
+In addition, a gift from the Class of 2003 endowed around 5 internships for MBA students.
 This support reflects the conviction that Columbia MBAs can make a significant contribution to the field of social enterprise.
 In 2015, with the creation of the Tamer Center for Social Enterprise, all Columbia University students who wish work full time over the summer with early- or later-stage social ventures are eligible to apply for a Social Enterprise Summer Fellowship.

 Read more about the type of internships and value generated by our students working with leading organizations.